-In America, there are more than 10 million small business owners.
-Many business owners are going to have to decide when will be the right time to step out of the business and how you'll do it.
-There are many estate planning tools business owners can use to transfer their business.
-Selecting the right one will depend on whether business owners plan to retire from the business or keep it until they die.
-If the business owner has partners it can be one of the most important decisions a business owners will make.
+There are more than 31 million small business owners in the United States.
+At some point during the life of the business, many business owners will have to decide when the right time to step out of the business will be, and the best way to do it.
+There are many tools business owners can use to transfer their business.
+Selecting the right one will depend on the circumstances -- whether business owners plan to retire from the business or keep it until they die.
+If the business owner has partners, it can be one of the most important decisions a business owner will make.

 Strategy 1: Selling your business interest outright.

 When you sell your business interest to a family member or someone else, you receive cash (or assets you can convert to cash) that can be used to maintain your lifestyle or pay your estate taxes.
 You choose when to sell -- now, at your retirement, at your death, or anytime in between.
 As long as the sale is for the full fair market value (FMV) of the business, it is not subject to gift tax or estate tax.
 But if the sale occurs before your death, it may be subject to capital gains tax.

 Strategy 2: Transferring your business interest with a buy-sell agreement.